Best-Fit Schools: How to Find the Right College for You

 Landing on your list of best-fit schools requires you to be self-aware.
 What good is it for you to attend a school that doesn’t provide an environment in which you will thrive and achieve your potential?
 Avoid getting caught up in the perceived prestige of a college.
 The temporary happiness that the shine of the name provides will fade quickly if the school is not a good fit.

-The following prompts will help you determine the breadth and depth of academic offerings you want a college to provide.
+The following prompts will help you determine the breadth, depth, and rigor of academic offerings you want a college to provide.

 - Are you sure about the field of study you want to pursue, or do you want to sample a range of disciplines before deciding?
 Many students enter college with an “undecided major.”

 - Are you looking to pursue a pre-professional track or the liberal arts?

 - How strong is the department or program you are potentially interested in?

 - Do you not want to be required to take courses outside of your major?
 (Some schools have an open curriculum, meaning they do not have distribution requirements: Amherst College, Brown University, Hamilton College, Hampshire College, Smith College, and Wesleyan University.
 Others have minimal distribution requirements: University of Rochester, Vassar College, and Wake Forest University.)